niekwit/pycrispr/docs/source/index.rst

 pycrispr
 ====================================

-**pycrispr**: a user-friendly Python library for analysing CRISPR-Cas9 screen data.
+**pycrispr**: a user-friendly Python library for analysing CRISPR-Cas9 screen data based on the ``snakemake`` workflow management software.

 Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~